hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 :option:`Width`
   Sets the width (in GeV) of the particle.

+:option:`Narrow`
+  Specifies whether the finite width of a particle is to be considered in the matix-element calculation or not.
+Should be :option:`1` for unstable particles that are final states of the matrix-element calculation, otherwise the default is :option:`0`.

 :option:`Active`
   Enables/disables the particle with PDG id :option:`<id>`.
 Can be :option:`true` or :option:`false`.